-Smith loves the work he’s doing at NLI.
+Smith loves the work he’s doing.
 As he thinks about how to continue to make a lasting impact, he is considering future opportunities, such as an advisory role in government.

 “Potentially, I could help a candidate do great work, pass great legislation and have a positive impact on the world.”